 First, I am coaching Chi Alpha missionaries at many layers of our organization (i.e., campus, state, regional, and national leaders) in their personal and professional development.

 Second, I am working with Gregg Glutting (National Support Raising Specialist for Chi Alpha) in upgrading materials and training processes/events for Chi Alpha Support Raising Trainers across the country.

 Third, I am working with Paul Austin (National Pioneering Specialist for Chi Alpha) in beta-testing a training and mentoring process for men and women who leave other careers to join Chi Alpha.
-We are calling it “new director training for second career staff,” and it involves equipping people who in some cases cannot participate in part of our new staff training pathway due to family and life stage.
+We are calling it “New Director Training for Second Career Staff,” and it involves equipping people who in some cases cannot participate in part of our new staff training pathway due to family and life stage.
 We have also launched “New Director Training for Emerging Chi Alpha Staff,” which is for current Chi Alpha staff who desire to launch out and start new Chi Alpha chapters.